kamui/retriable/README.md

 end
 ```

-You can even temporarily override a configured environment:
+You can even temporarily override a configured context:

 ```ruby
 Retriable.aws do